trozware/troznet/content/post/2022/swiftui-mac-2022.md

 ![Bar chart][i3]

 This charts the number of entries in each category of HTTP status.
-I drew a line across at the 8 value because this is a feature I have often needed in charts.
+I drew a line across at the 8 value because drawing a marker line is a feature I have often needed in charts.

 Creating the chart was smooth: